-Ship owners wishing to register their vessels under the Bahamas Flag may do so through the London, Nassau, New York or Hong Kong offices.
+Ship owners wishing to register their vessels under the Bahamas Flag may do so through all BMA offices, including Nassau (Bahamas), New York (USA), London (UK), Piraeus (Greece), Hong Kong (Hong Kong) or Tokyo (Japan).
 Additionally, registration documents can currently be processed through the Tokyo Agency office.

 Full on-the-spot registration services will soon be available in Tokyo as well as Greece and Germany.

 To start the registration process, the ship owner, who may be an individual or a corporation, must complete and submit to the Registrar an Application to Register form (R102) giving the name and general details of the vessel.
 A Registration of Managing Owner form (R104) which provides full contact details of the managers responsible for the day to day management of the ship should also be submitted together with copies of the vessel’s current class certificates (see Technical Procedures and Requirements for Registration of Ships).

 The application will be reviewed and the Registrar will then confirm the vessel’s suitability for provisional registration on to the register (as applicable).
 Further, the Registrar will reserve the vessel’s name and issue Bahamas identification details i.e. official number, call sign and MMSI number.
 The remaining registration forms and required documents listed below should then be submitted together with the applicable registration fees.

 Once all registration requirements are fulfilled, the vessel will be registered and the following Bahamas certificates and documents will be issued:

 - Ship’s Carving and Marking Note

 - Continuous Synopsis Record (CSR)

 - Declaration of Maritime Labour Compliance (DMLC) – Part 1

 NB: Mortgages may also be registered against a vessel following its provisional registration.